 c.
 At line 367 it says “representative drivers”, which is true but it would be good to remind readers that the representative driver is a male – this seems to get lost to me as a reader at times.

-We (added a statement to this effect in the appendix / removed this from the paper), since this model is clearly misspecified and the notion of a representative driver is ambiguous.
+We added additional context in the paper to help avoid confusion.
 We did add clarifying statements for the remaining tables, however, the potential for confusion is mitigated by the separate estimation for males and females.

 Finally, let me say once again that I do really like this paper.
 I think the increased focus on what I will term the “right tail” of the demerit point distribution is a very interesting and important addition to the most recent manuscript revision.
 This is what I take to be the key point: Even though the average driver might not be much affected by the policy change (which makes sense since the average driver is not speeding excessively), those who are appropriate targets for the legislation have very substantial policy/behavioural responses.
 I want to publish the paper since I think it speaks to an important Québec policy issue and I like the idea of advocating for research that focuses not on the average effect of a policy change, but on the effect for the targeted population for the policy intervention.
 However, I am not yet convinced that the analysis meets the standards of the CJE.
 It may be that I am misunderstanding some elements of the paper, but I have put in appreciable effort to understand the paper and if I have misunderstandings then other readers are likely to have them as well.
 Also, if I am correct about (1), then you should think about (1a) and (1b), and, in particular, some improvement inference (1c) would be worthwhile.

-We agree on the importance to focus on this “right tail” of the demerit point distribution.
-In addition to the changes that we outlined above, we added the following statement to the introduction.
+We agree on the importance to focus on this “right tail” of the demerit point distribution; please see our response to 3.a. an example of an insertion we made concerning this.

-“More importantly, although the effect is noticed for the average drivers, who are mainly not speeding,

-we observe a substantial response from the drivers who get tickets—those drivers who are appropriate targets for the legislation.”
+We thank you again for your comments and for allowing us to revise our work.

+Best,

+Vincent Chandler

+Lealand Morin

+Jeffrey Penney